Lecture providing historical context

 Twenty-three young Europeans from 12 countries met in Oslo for the Eustory History Camp "National Constitutions and European Democracies in Times of Crisis".
 Read here from their daily blog.

-Day 5: Time to put everything in perspective
+Day 5: Time to put Everything in Perspective

 Today we started the day attending to two lectures that took place in the hotel.
 The first one was held by the journalist Halvor Tjønn and dealt with trust and distrust and the role of media in democracy.
 He actually talked about confidence-based societies and the development of democracy in Norway throughout the years.
 Among the examples of non-trust based societies we found quite impressive a quote attributed to Stalin: "Trust is fine.
 Control is better".